Chart Color Schemes

 Educational achievement in Newport - Bilgola places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile is notable regionally, with university qualification rates at 39.7% of residents aged 15+, surpassing the Australian average of 30.4% and the NSW average of 32.2%.
+The area's educational profile exceeds Australian and NSW averages in university qualification rates, with 39.7% of residents aged 15+ having such qualifications compared to the national average of 30.4% and NSW's 32.2%.
 Bachelor degrees are most prevalent at 27.4%, followed by postgraduate qualifications (9.0%) and graduate diplomas (3.3%).
-Vocational credentials are also prominent, with 33.1% of residents aged 15+ holding such qualifications – advanced diplomas account for 14.5% and certificates for 18.6%.
+Vocational credentials are also common, with 33.1% of residents aged 15+ holding them, including advanced diplomas (14.5%) and certificates (18.6%).

 Frequently Asked Questions - Education